Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Apply Impulse At Location

-Applies an impulse to a rigid body at a specified position.
+Applies impulse in the given rigid body at the given position.

 **See also:**